 Our approach for designing the learning agent is inspired by human physical reasoning: people can solve novel manipulation tasks with a handful of trials.
 This is mainly because we rely on already-learned notions of physics.
 Following a similar principle, we design an agent whose notion of physics comes from a physics engine.
-The proposed approach is shown as a schematic in Fig. 3.
+The proposed approach is shown as a schematic in Fig. 2.

-As described earlier in Fig 2, we want to design a sim-toreal agent, which can bridge the gap between the simulation environment and the real world in a principled fashion.
+We want to design a sim-to-real agent, which can bridge the gap between the simulation environment and the real world in a principled fashion.
 The gap between the simulated environment and the real world can be attributed to mainly two factors.
 First, physics engines represent an approximation of the physics of the real systems, because they are designed based on limited laws of physics, domain knowledge, and convenient approximations often made for mathematical tractability.
 Second, there are additional errors due to system-level problems, such as observation noise and delays, actuation noise and delays, finite computation time to update controllers based on observations, etc.

-Consequently, we train our agent to bridge the sim-to-real gap by first estimating the parameters of the physics engine, and then compensate for the different system-level problems as the agent tries to interact with the real system.
-We use a Gaussian process model to model the residual dynamics of the real system that cannot be modeled by the best estimated parameters of the physics engine.
-In the rest of this section, we describe the details of the physics engine for the CME,
+Consequently, we train our agent by first estimating the parameters of the physics engine, and then compensate for the different system-level problems as the agent tries to interact with the real system.
+Finally, Gaussian process Regression is used to model the residual dynamics of the real system that cannot be described by the best estimated parameters of the physics engine.
+In the rest of this section, we describe the details of the physics engine for the CME, and provide our approach for correcting the physics engine as well as modeling other system-level issues with the CMS.